 Cold Email or Cold Calling: Which Cold Outreach to Choose

 Cold email and cold calling aim for the same goal: landing a first meeting from a cold start.
 Email scales and respects the prospect's time, but easily gets lost in a full inbox.
 The call is direct and gets an immediate answer, but it is intrusive and does not scale.
 The right choice depends on your target and the value of your deal.
+Many founders give up on one of the two channels after a handful of failed attempts, without fixing the execution (targeting, script, timing of the call) that usually explains the failure long before the channel itself does.

 Cold email